Abstraction

 Frame 6

-In many of the gifs I created for the project I have tried to enact the inversion of power structures and meta-fictional margins and memory devices the Macclesfield Psalter marginalia deploy.
+In many of the gifs created for the bursary I have tried to enact the inversion of power structures and meta-fictional margins and memory devices the Macclesfield Psalter marginalia deploy.
 Evoking the rhyming thought of parallelism found in the Psalter has been an illuminating visual and animation challenge, but also the echoing motives, metaphors, zoomorphism and animism/personification of objects with thoughts, which has a perhaps surprising resonance with posthumanism.
 While not all gifs are memes or memetic, the framing by Zanette et al has been useful, they identify key themes by:

 investigating memes as material artifacts that have agency in themselves.
 Second, studying memes under the lens of rhetorical theory, considering their function (Miller, 1984) and their interaction with the Internet as a medium (Lanham, 1993, 2006).
 Finally, looking at memes as performative objects (Harju & Huovinen, 2015; Thompson & Üstüner, 2015) that have a linguistic function and also reflect tensions that defy/reify power structures found within the prevalent consumer collectivities online (Zanette et al 2018).